Visiting Teacher Resources (SDUSD)

 Can Visiting Teachers use sick leave?

 Yes, as of July 1st, 2015, all Visiting Teachers have the right to use sick leave.
 Visiting Teachers accrue sick leave at the rate of one sick leave day for every 30 days worked in one school year.
 Once a Visiting Teacher has worked at least 30 days in a school year, they can utilize sick leave.
-Day-to-day Visiting Teachers are allowed to use 24 hours (three days) of sick leave per year, while long-term Visiting Teachers can use all sick leave that they have accrued in their bank.
+As of 2024, Day-to-day Visiting Teachers are allowed to use 40 hours (five days) of sick leave per year, while long-term Visiting Teachers can use all sick leave that they have accrued in their bank.
 Visiting Teachers will be able to request sick leave in accordance with Article 32.8 of the union contract and the Side Letter between SDUSD and SDEA from 8/26/2015.
 Click on this link for more information on sick leave usage procedures from SDUSD.

 Why are Visiting Teachers joining SDEA?

-SDEA membership also includes several union privileges, including $1,000,000 liability insurance which protects union members while performing their job duties, discounted insurances, personal legal services, financial planning, and eligibility for union educational scholarships
+SDEA membership also includes several union privileges, including $1,000,000 liability insurance which protects union members while performing their job duties, discounted insurances, personal legal services, financial planning, and eligibility for union educational scholarships and professional development.

 SDEA members Visiting Teachers can elect and run for SDEA, CTA and NEA offices, including SDEA Representative, SDEA Council Representative, SDEA Board of Directors, CTA State Council Delegate, NEA Rep. Assembly and AFL-CIO Delegate.
+Dues-paying union memebrs can also be a part of committees that do valuable work addressing the needs of the membership.

 Resources: